 - The The Empowerment Grant for Small Businesses is available for small business owners serving Massachusetts Gateway Cities.
 Applicants may request up to $2,500 for the proposed need.
 Read more here.

-- The state’s “Stop the Spread” coronavirus testing program will be expanding into Framingham.
+- The state’s “Stop the Spread” coronavirus testing program expanded into Framingham.
 The site will be drive-through, and no appointments are required.
 Read more here.

 - The City of Marlborough and the Marlborough EDC are offering reopening kit consists as a result of their new partnership focused on assisting local businesses with their PPE needs.
 Read more here.